lotus-NLS/Jaguar/readme.md

 As of the 19.08.23, these are the only tools implemented in the framework.

 # Roadmap
-## LLM as python devs: Hard limitations
+## Basic hard limitations
 Bare LLMs are very good at producing python code snippets.
-Yet they cannot act as autonomous python developers, as they face several limitations.
-LLMs cannot:
+Yet they cannot act as autonomous software developers as LLMs cannot:
 - Run code and view output including error messages
 - Use the command line to install packages, interact with VCS etc.
 - Look up documentation online
-- Look up existing work online that can serve as a starting off point
+- Look up existing work online that can serve as a starting point
 - Read or write files

 The first development objective of pyWrite is to remedy this by providing the LLM with the necessary tools to perform those actions, thereby enabling autonomous python software development.

-## LLM as python devs: Soft limitations
+## Basic Soft limitations
 However, LLMs also face "soft" limitations.
 These are things that they should be able to do in theory with a good enough model but state-of-the-art models nonethless struggle with.
 These include:
 - Planning out large scale objectives and keeping track of tasks over a large span of text